bernardmc8/bernardmc8/README.md

 ### Hi there, I'm Bernard Chan! 👋

-- 🔭 I'm currently a student at UC Berkeley studying Electrical Engineering and Computer Science B.S. with a minor in Data Science
+- 🔭 I'm currently working as a Software Development Engineer II at Amazon after completing my Electrical Engineering and Computer Science Bachelors of Science degree from UC Berkeley in Spring 2023.
 - 🌱 I love learning new languages and algorithms
 - ⚡ Check out my most recent [project]( https://github.com/ohsonali/FlightLineOfTheFuture) streamlining aircraft maintence with the U.S. Department of Defense!
 - 📫 Please reach me at bernardmc8@berkeley.edu.
 Thanks!